ROCm/rocBLAS/docs/source/device_memory_design.rst

 - Returns an opaque RAII object lending allocated device memory to a particular rocBLAS function.
 - The object returned is convertible to void * or other pointer types if only one size is specified
-- The object can be assigned to std::tie(ptr1, ptr2, ...), if more than one size is specified
+- The individual pointers can be accessed with the subscript operator[]
 - The lifetime of the returned object is the lifetime of the borrowed device memory (RAII)
 - To simplify and optimize the code, only one successful allocation object can be alive at a time
 - If the handle's device memory is currently being managed by rocBLAS as in the default scheme, it is expanded in size as necessary